This recipe for Simple Savory Sausage Gravy is the perfect balance of heat to spice to sausage to the creamy gravy

 Instructions

-- Using your fingers, break the breakfast sausage up into small pieces into a large skillet, heat over medium heat and when it starts to sizzle, add the butter, cook stirring, until the meat is no longer pink.
-Add half the flour and stir until absorbed into the butter and coats the sausage, continue adding the flour little by little, stirring it around until it has all been used and the pan looks dry.
-The flour will just start to brown, about a minute more.
+- Using your fingers, break the breakfast sausage into small pieces in a large skillet, and cook over medium heat.
+When it loses its pink color, add the butter, and cook stirring, until the butter is melted.
+Add half the flour and stir until absorbed into the butter and coats the sausage, continue adding the flour little by little, stirring it around until it has all been used and the pan looks dry, and the flour starts to brown, about a minute more.

 - Once the gravy is nice and thick, add the Slap yo Mama or equivalent, thyme, sage, and black pepper.
 Stir, and taste.
 Adjust seasonings and serve immediately over warmed halved biscuits.